Aaron98990/ways-of-the-game/goals.md

 ## Fighting for the Ball After a Goal

- It is commonly accepted that referees do not add enough additional time, so the losing team or the team that just tied the game will try to retrieve the ball to restart play quickly while the other team will stall.
+It is accepted that referees do not add enough additional time, so the losing team or the team that just tied the game will try to retrieve the ball to restart play quickly while the other team will stall.
 No player is entitled to the ball after a goal and players must act responsibility.

 [The referee should of been present to stop the players from fighting for the ball.](https://www.youtube.com/watch?v=Cl6zluuAiwI&t=717s)